mbakhtar/tree-seeder-v1/treeseeder.md

 ## Step 19
 ``|Download|`` and test your code.
 Congratulations on completing your Electric Vehicle Prototype! - Go back to the lesson for more activities and extensions.
-Click [here](https://forwardedu.com/course/planting-for-the-future-building-a-tree-seeding-robot/) to go back to the lesson.